 What is the IRDAI Grade A Assistant Manager exam pattern?

-The IRDAI Grade A Assistant Manager exam is conducted in two stages: Phase 1 and Phase 2.
-Phase 1 is an online objective test conducted for 90 minutes with a total of 160 marks.
-It includes four sections: English Language, Reasoning, Quantitative Aptitude, and General Awareness.
-Each section has 40 questions.
-There is negative marking, where 1/4 mark is deducted for every wrong answer.
-Candidates must qualify both sectional cut-offs and the overall cut-off to move to the next stage.
+The IRDAI Assistant Manager (Grade A) exam is conducted in two phases.
+Phase 1 is an online objective test of 90 minutes with a total of 160 marks.
+It includes four sections English Language, Reasoning, Quantitative Aptitude, and General Awareness with 40 questions each.
+There is negative marking, where 1/4 mark is deducted for every wrong answer, and candidates must clear both sectional and overall cut-offs to qualify for Phase 2.

-Phase 2 is a descriptive examination consisting of three papers: English (Descriptive), Economic & Social Issues in Insurance, and Insurance & Management.
-Each paper carries 100 marks and is conducted for 60 minutes.
-Answers are written in descriptive format.
-All papers are available in both English and Hindi, except the English Descriptive paper, which is conducted only in English.
+Phase 2 is a descriptive exam with three papers: English (Descriptive), Economic & Social Issues in Insurance, and Insurance & Management.
+Each paper carries 100 marks and is of 60 minutes duration.
+Answers must be written in descriptive form, and papers are available in English and Hindi, except the English Descriptive paper, which is conducted only in English.

 Also, check the latest IRDAI Assistant Manager Preparation Strategy 2026 along with the toppers' study plan.